 Other annual events at the estate include the poolside Tahitian Party to raise funds for the estate's preservation projects; Balloon Glow, part of the city's two-week Freedom Festival celebration; "The Classics at Brucemore" outdoor theater; a "Cabaret in the Courtyard" nightclub event; and the Brucemore Garden and Art show.
 The estate also hosts outdoor children's theater, concerts, landscape hikes, educational exhibits, special holiday programs, and other special events.

-Tours of the mansion are available March through December, beginning on the hour from 10:00 a.m. to 3:00 p.m.
+Tours of the mansion are available from March through December, beginning on the hour from 10:00 a.m. to 3:00 p.m.
 Tuesdays through Saturdays and from noon to 3:00 p.m. on Sundays.
-Admission is $7 for adults and $3 for students age 6-18.
+Admission is $7 for adults and $3 for students aged 6 to 18.

 The National Trust for Historic Preservation